Skip to main content

 Zebra mussels have been found in my local lake.
 What do I need to know?

+Once zebra mussels are introduced into a new water, their population grows exponentially in the first few years.
+One female zebra mussel can produce up to a million eggs per year.
+After a successful spawn, veligers (the larval form of zebra mussels), spend 2 to 3 weeks free-floating in the lake before they look to settle on hard substrate.
+After a short time, adult zebra mussels will be found throughout the lake on a variety of surfaces.
 When participating in water-based recreation on a zebra mussel infested water, avoid mooring watercraft.
 Thoroughly inspect and remove all mussels and aquatic vegetation after recreating.
 It is illegal to move water, including bait water, away from the infested lake.
 Before traveling to a new water, consider decontamination measures and drying your watercraft for a week.
-For a complete list of decontamination recommendations see ANS FAQs.
+For a complete list of decontamination recommendations visit the Department’s website.
 Finally, never move a boat dock or lift from an infested water without removing all zebra mussels and allowing it to dry for at least 3 weeks.

 Informational